MBR Process Overview: Fundamentals of Membrane Bioreactor Technology

 MBR systems are broadly categorized based on the membrane configuration and its placement relative to the bioreactor:

-- Submerged MBR: Membranes are immersed directly in the bioreactor.
-This is the most common configuration due to lower energy consumption for filtration.
+• Submerged MBR: Membranes are immersed directly in the bioreactor.
+This is the most common configuration and normally uses air scouring to manage fouling.

-- External/Side-stream MBR: Mixed liquor is pumped from the bioreactor through an external membrane module and then returned to the bioreactor.
+• External or Side-stream MBR: Mixed liquor is pumped through an external membrane module and returned to the bioreactor.

 Applications